A CONFERENCE FOR FINDING PURPOSE AND RENEWAL IN THE SECOND HALF OF LIFE

 Rev. Dr. Fred Allen is the national director of SBC21 (Strengthening the Black Church for the 21st Century) where he assists predominantly Black congregations in becoming effective in mission and ministry by linking successful congregational resource centers with congregations in search of new ideas and revitalization.
 Dr. Allen is an ordained United Methodist Church (UMC) elder with more than 30 years’ experience as a senior pastor, administrator and church agency executive.
 He earned degrees from Tennessee State University, Saint Paul School of Theology in Kansas City, Mo. and Drew University School of Theology in Madison, N.J.
 Dr. Allen is married to Christine, a public school teacher, and is the father of four children.

 Dr. Richard H. Gentzler, Jr. (Rick) is the director for ENCORE Ministries, a ministry of the Golden Cross Foundation of the United Methodist Church (UMC) Tennessee Conference.
 He is the former director of the Center on Aging and Older Adult Ministries for the General Board of Discipleship of the UMC.
 Dr. Gentzler is author of numerous books and articles on aging, midlife and older adult ministry.
-His latest book is Aging & Ministry in the 21st Century: An Inquiry Approach.
+His latest book is An Age of Opportunity.

 Senior Trip with Cheryl Rogers is a comedy and music show with a mission to entertain, encourage, and empower 55+ Boomers and beyond to feel valued, and to keep serving.
 Our motto is Gray matters!